SAT / ACT

 ACT Registration Dates

-- That comes out to 36-54 hours spent on SAT / ACT preparation, which should result in a substantial boost to a student's SAT or ACT score.
+That comes out to 36-54 hours spent on SAT / ACT preparation, which will result in a substantial boost to a student's SAT or ACT score.

 OK.
 Now, here are the things that colleges care about most: